daniuher/nbgrader_custom/README.md

 ## Step-by-step operating guide
 1. Synchronize the students with Moodle
-2. Release an assignments, or in other words, generate the student version
+2. Release an assignments, or in other words, generate the student version.
-3. Upload the released version into Moodle. <br />
+3. Upload the released version into Moodle.
-... <br />
 4. Collect student submission.
 5. Sort the submission.
 6. Autograde assignment.